lrthomps/lrthomps.github.io/_posts/2021-10-31-how-hard-do-you-climb.md

 The survey included another 513 men and 77 women.
 V6 is the most common grade and most climbers are in their first 4 years of climbing.
 Climbing grades rise with number of years climbing and plateau after around 5 years.
 Higher V grade climbers are more likely to <abbr class="float-notes" title="I started with outdoors only and came inside to increase volume.
 For those that started inside, I strongly suggest trying bouldering on real rock.
 It’ll challenge your route reading infinitely more, the footwork is almost always harder and the variety of grips you’ll practice is endless.">climb outside</abbr> (nearly everyone in this dataset climbs inside).
 The distribution of grades is peaked in the women's profile at V3, V5 and V9, familiar as common plateaus.
 Lattice Training saw this pervasively in their data and call them <a href="https://latticetraining.com/2017/08/30/milestone-grades/">milestone grades</a> (though they see these most prominently at V6 and V8).
 Megan sits comfortably below the last milestone grade (plateau) so she can cruise into it in time while I've just left the first plateau to land in the <abbr class="float-notes" title="Unless I go by the Lattice Training milestone grades then I'll be cruising into V6s, indoors at least">second</abbr>.

-Higher V grade male climbers then to be shorter; but higher V grade female climbers then to be taller.
-There are <abbr class="float-notes" title="I wonder if this generalizes to non-climbers">more climbers with +ve</abbr> index than -ve. <abbr class="float-notes" title="BMI is crude scaling of weight and height (about as accurate as when the physicist 'approximates the cow by a sphere').
+Higher V grade male climbers tend to be shorter; but higher V grade female climbers tend to be taller.
+There are <abbr class="float-notes" title="I wonder if this generalizes to non-climbers">more climbers with +ve</abbr> index than -ve. <abbr class="float-notes" title="BMI is a crude scaling of weight and height (about as accurate as when the physicist 'approximates the cow by a sphere').
 It doesn’t differentiate muscle from fat and muscle is 20% heavier per volume than fat.
-That said, for many problems, the cow may as well be a sphere.">BMI</abbr> trends downward with increasing V grade in men (from >25 to 22) while in women the trend upward (from <18 to ~21).
+That said, for many problems, the cow may as well be a sphere.">BMI</abbr> trends downward with increasing V grade in men (from >25 to 22) while in women the trend is tipped slightly upward (from <18 to ~21).
 Maybe there's an optimal BMI ~21-22 for most climbers.

 The women are on average lighter (58kg vs 72kg), shorter (165cm vs  179cm), have a shorter ape index by more than 1cm, have been climbing 4 months less, climb 15min less per week, train 20min less per week, and are weaker in all measures except they can hold an L-sit 10s longer; they climb 1-2 V grades lower but their hardest grade is closer to the grade they can send 90-100% of the time.